 I want to be very clear that any fear that anybody working in our health service may have had with regard to being open and apologising to patients in the past, should be gone now with the passage of the Civil Liability (Amendment) Act 2017.
 There is no room for any excuses in that regard.
 We must now build on what we have done.
 There is clearly a need to do more.
 I think we all agree on that.
 The reality is that serious patient safety incidents, including some that we have seen in recent weeks and months, absolutely require mandatory open disclosure.
 There is the forthcoming patient safety Bill, and I look forward to bringing the general scheme of the patient safety (licensing) Bill to Government in the morning which provides for mandatory open disclosure and importantly the mandatory reporting of these incidents to HIQA or the mental health commission, which ever is appropriate.
 It is important that the regulator gets automatically notified of these.

-Taken in the round, I am confident that this patient safety Bill in conjunction with the Civil Liability (Amendment) Act is the correct approach.
+I am confident that this patient safety Bill in conjunction with the Civil Liability (Amendment) Act is the correct approach.
 I will be very happy to work on a cross-party basis to seek the speedy passage of the patient safety Bill.
 I thank the House for the opportunity to outline my position.